Mobile optimization: optimizing your content for mobile

 - Nearly any type of content you develop may be viewed on mobile.
 Creating a strong user experience requires you to make sure all content is ready for this possibility.

-- Any videos on your pages should be compatible with smart devices.
+- Optimize videos on your pages to make them compatible with smart devices.

 - Make content scrollable, rather than forcing people to click through multiple pages, which can be challenging on mobile.